Actively Recruiting

 - Recent shoulder joint fracture or trauma

-- Thoracic Outlet Syndrome (positive Roos test)
+- Thoracic outlet syndrome (positive Roos test)

-- Cervical radiculopathy (positive Spurling's test)
+- Presence of cervical radiculopathy (positive Spurling's test)

 AI-Screening